gladys-gg/Beautiful-musings/README.md

 ### Setup/Installation Requirements
 <hr>

-1. Open GitHub and find the repo named 'oneminutepitch' and clone it.
+1. Open GitHub and find the repo named 'beautifulmusings' and clone it.

 2. $ cd app and $ python3 -m venv virtual to install the virtual environment.(install virtual environment)